-Surviving a multi-day backpacking adventure isn’t about being the fittest person on the trail.
+Surviving a multiday backpacking adventure isn’t about being the fittest person on the trail.
 It’s not about being the most experienced, either.
-It’s about will power, endurance, and most importantly of all, enjoyment.
+It’s about willpower, endurance, and most important of all, enjoyment.

-From a girl who has done everything from 1-day to 14-day treks, these are my best backpacking tips for beginners:
+From a girl who has done it all, from one-day to 14-day treks, these are my best backpacking tips for beginners.
+This includes what gear to pack and how to prep!

-What you wear on a hike should first and foremost be functional.
+First things first: it’s important to wear the right clothes.
+Keep in mind that what you wear on a hike should first and foremost be comfortable and functional.

 Shoes